 Specialized Probation Units and Programs:

-Youth Violence Reduction Partnership (YVRP) (215-686-7494) is a multi-agency, anti-violence initiative that serves the most violent areas of Philadelphia.
+Youth Violence Reduction Partnership (YVRP) (215-686-7494) or (215-685-7332) is a multi-agency, anti-violence initiative that serves the most violent areas of Philadelphia.
 It provides intensive services and supervision for high risk youth and young adults.

 Juvenile Enforcement Team (JET) (215)686-7494